jwkern/monthlyPayments_SQL/README.md

 ___________________________________________________________________________________________________________________________________________________________________
 GENERAL DESCRIPTION:
 This SQL script has a master data base of contact information for customers which is joined with a data base of customers who have financial loans.
 The script then calculates the monthly payment of these loans for each customer.
+Currently, hard coded for loan length of 5 years.
+Needs updating.

 ___________________________________________________________________________________________________________________________________________________________________
 DATA DESCRIPTION: